tommy-pea/tommy-pea.me/docs/_pages/about.md

 ---

 layout: single
-title: About
+title: About me
 permalink: /about/
 author_profile: true

 ---

-I currently work as a Consultant - Transport Net Zero at WSP UK in London, but am very open to exploring new opportunities.
+I am a Consultant - Transport Net Zero at WSP UK in London.

 I studied at the University of Auckland.
 I have a Bachelor of Engineering (Honours) with First Class Honours specialising in Engineering Science and a Bachelor of Music majoring in Classical Performance.